 State Dept.: 60% of ‘Mishaps’ Involving U.S. Armored Vehicles Overseas Were Preventable

-This is not only a problem for the State Department overseas, it is a problem for the security community in the US.
+This is not only a problem for the State Department overseas; it is a problem for the security community in the US.

-More companies are using Armored Vehicles in the US.
-The 2015 ISDA Secure Transportation Survey, indicated that 22.9% of the respondents are using armored vehicles, also the number of students attending the VDI Armored Vehicle course has increased dramatically.
-As the report mentions the problem is the drivers.
+Another indication of the increased use of Armored Vehicles is the number of students attending the VDI Armored Vehicle course has significantly increased.
+As the report mentions, the problem is the drivers.
 We (ISDA and VDI) have authored many white papers on this and similar subjects for our members and clients.

-Here is the bottom line – attending an Executive Protection training program and having a driver’s license does not make an individual a security driver.
+We (ISDA) have mentioned this in previous posts – Here is the bottom line – attending an Executive Protection training program and having a driver’s license does not make an individual a security driver.
 You wouldn’t allow the security professional to carry a gun without first objectively measuring their ability to use it: so why would you let a person drive the principal if you don’t objectively measure their ability to drive?

 I’ll talk more about this in future posts.
 I love to hear what you all have to say about this.

 If you enjoyed this post and have an interest in Security Driving, Secure Transportation, or Executive Protection we suggest you consider ISDA Membership.
 The International Security Driver Association (ISDA) is a small but influential group of protective services practitioners from all sectors of the Executive Protection/ Secure Transportation profession and all parts of the Globe.

 As an ISDA Member, you gain access to the Encyclopedia of EP/Secure Transportation Knowledge – The ISDA Knowledge Center.
 The Center provides articles – Podcasts – Books – YouTube videos – Free Online Training – Business and Salary Metrics – Job Opportunities – Career Advice – Industry White Papers.